-Staff Hours: The health office is located within the elementary office and is staffed by a licensed school nurse.
+The health office is located within the elementary office and is staffed by a licensed school nurse.
 Parents are encouraged to contact the school nurse with any health concerns of their child(ren).

-You can reach the nurse at 256-5160, extension 1020.
+Parents/Guardians may reach the nurse at 256-5160, extension 1020.